-Gmail has long since been the standard-bearer for security & compliance around email from anti-phishing and high levels of spam protection for users.
+Gmail has long since been the standard-bearer for security & compliance around email through anti-phishing measures and high levels of spam protection for users.
 This has covered for the most part both consumer and G Suite users.

 Confidential Mode - users can help protect sensitive information from unauthorised access using Gmail confidential mode.
 Recipients of messages in confidential mode don't have the option to forward, copy, print, or download messages, including attachments.
 Users can set a message expiration date, revoke message access at any time, and require an SMS verification code to access messages.